jeffgregx2/ESPHomeCN105/pcb_assembly/README.md

 A copy of all files also exists here: [Gerber files](/pcb_assembly/gerber).
 These should be identical to the ones at PCBWay - they are insurance in case something happens to the PCBWay community site.
 If you notice any discrepancy please let me know.

 The supplied gerber files should be portable to any manufacturer not just PCBWay.

+Version History
+- V1.0 - 06/01/2025 - Initial Version
+- V1.1 - 07/12/2025 - Fix issue in which i2c connector is reversed
+- V1.2 - 12/09/2025 - Fix issue in which SDA/SDL need to be pulled high NOT low

-Please ensure you are using V1.1 (or later if one exists) - V1.0 had a tracing issue on the I2C port.
+Please ensure you are using the latest version of the gerber files.

 ### Parts lists
 |Qty|Part Desc.|Link|